The Grotto Canyon ice walk (near Canmore) takes you through a frozen creekbed to pictographs and stunning icefalls!

 What to Bring

-You should also carry The Ten Essentials including: water, extra food, extra clothes (down hoody/fleece, gloves, and a windproof/waterproof shell), a headlamp, a GPS/compass and map of the area, sunscreen (this one is safe for babies), and bear spray.
-Carry bear spray in a Frontiersman Bear Spray Holster (attaches to your backpack or belt) or Scat Belt.
+You should also carry The Ten Essentials including: water, extra food, extra clothes, a first aid kit, headlamp, GPS / compass, and map of the area, sunscreen (this mineral sunscreen is safe for babies), and bear spray.
+Carry bear spray in a Frontiersman Bear Spray Holster or Scat Belt.

 Related Stories